 4. Build a strong adequately resourced sporting infra structure across North Yorkshire

-County Sports Partnerships (CSPs) are networks of local agencies committed to working together to increase participation in sport and physical activity.
+Active Partnerships are networks of local agencies committed to working together to increase participation in sport and physical activity.

 Partners include National Governing Bodies of Sport and their clubs, local authorities, school sport / school games partnerships, sport and leisure facilities, the private sector, public health and many other sporting and non-sporting organisations.

 Active Partnerships are led by a strategic board supported by a central team of professional staff who provide leadership, co-ordination and structures which allow people and organisations to work more effectively together at a sub-regional level.

 The Active Partnerships national team is the improvement and innovation agency that leads, supports and represents Active Partnerships.
 The team is focused on learning what works locally and driving collaboration and impact across the network.